jawidx/web-launch-app/README.md

             div.remove()
         }
     },
-    // download page url（boot the user to download or download installation packages directly）,jump to download page when it cant't find a corresponding configuration or get a error
+    // download page,jump to download page when it cant't find a corresponding configuration or get a error
     downPage: 'http://tieba.baidu.com/mo/q/activityDiversion/download',
     // the parameter prefix(default is question mark)
     searchPrefix: (detector) => {